Skip to Main Content

 Planning the Evening

-Wing Lei serves dinner only and sits inside Wynn Las Vegas at 3131 Las Vegas Blvd S. Given the Five-Star status and the occasion-dining demand that the Strip generates year-round, reservations made in advance are the practical standard rather than the cautious option.
-The Peking duck tasting at $88 per person (or $133 with wine pairing) represents the clearest single-menu anchor for a group looking to structure the evening around one format.
+Wing Lei serves dinner only and sits inside Wynn Las Vegas at 3131 Las Vegas Blvd S. Reservations are essential.
+The Peking duck tasting at $88 per person, or $133 with wine pairing, is the clearest single-menu anchor for a group looking to structure the evening around one format.

 Frequently asked questions